rolling-sagas/rs-doc/monetization/README.md

 - When do I receive my Credits for a Subscription?<br>
 Credits are granted after successful payment of your chosen subscription.

-For 12-month pro users, your unlimited credit will take into effort immediately after successful payment, until it expires.
-For 12-month standard users, you'll receive 700 credits on the first day of each month.
+For annually purchase users, credits will be issused the day you purchase.

-If you sign up for a 12-month plan, you will receive the entire allotment of credits at the beginning of your subscription, rather than on a monthly basis.
+Please note: credits will be reset every month.
+Credits included in subscriptions do not carry over from month to month.

 - Can I transfer my Credits to others?<br>
 Credits are tied to your account and are non-transferable.

-- How do I switch from Standard tier to Pro tier?<br>
+- How do I switch from Standard tier to Pro tier before due date?<br>
-Simply upgrade your plan and complete the payment for the Pro plan.
-The Pro tier benefits will take effect immediately after the payment is processed.
+For monthly basis, the Pro benefits will take into effect immediately after your successful payment for the monthly pro plan.

+For annually plan, Annually Standard Plan to Annually Pro Plan,

 - How to cancel my subscription?<br>
 Your subscription renews automatically based on the frequency specified on your subscription page (or monthly if not specified).
 To cancel, go to the subscription settings on your Profile page.
 Your cancellation will take effect at the end of the current subscription period.